tsizer/usclivar.org-migrate/README.md

    (Files migration should be run before any content types are migrated.)

-Add to bottom of /sites/default/settings.php  file
+Add to bottom of /sites/default/settings.php  file to connect to the D7 DB during migrate

 The following should work for USClivar-d7 on Pantheon -- the pw and host have been "x"ed out
 <pre>